 Each age group feels their manager is the most prepared to lead members of their own generation.
-Possibly, this speaks to an overall satisfaction with their manager.

 And yet, despite their belief that their own age group is the best group to manage them, Boomers and Gen X feel they are least prepared to lead Millennials and Millennials do not feel they are well prepared to lead their own age group.
 Interestingly, Gen Z feels confident that they can lead Millennials.